After 40 years with the Boston Symphony Orchestra, legendary principal

 the Distinguished Alumni Award from the Cleveland Institute of Music in 1993

-and again in 2010 and the Lifetime Achievement Award from the Boston
+and again in 2010, the Lifetime Achievement Award from the Boston

-Musicians Association in 2010.
+Musicians Association in 2010, and the Lifetime Achievement Award from the Talent Development League of the Atlanta Symphony Orchestra in January of 2014.
 She was awarded an honorary Doctor of Fine

 Arts degree from Bridgewater State College in 1988.